gnebehay/schoselwette/wette/static/rules.markdown

 **Odds = total number of players / number of players with same bet**

 So if you want to get more points, try to place a different bet than the other players.
+Odds apply to bets on matches as well as the final cup winner.

 ---

 ## Achievements
-In the past players often stopped betting during later cup stages when they realised they couldn't get to the first three ranks in the score table.
-This is why we decided to introduce achievements that you can win (and get some cash) even if you have a low score.
+In the past players often stopped betting during later cup stages when they realised they couldn't get to the first three ranks in the score table anymore.
+This is why we decided to introduce achievements that you can win even if you have a low overall score.
 You compete with the other players for the highest rank of each achievement.
 If you end first on the rankig of an achievement at the end of the cup you win 5% of the pot.
 In case multiple players score the same amount of points for an achievement they split the 5%.

 ### Gambler
-Player with most correct bets on highest odds of matches.
+Player with most correct bets on highest odds of matches wins this achievement.

 ### Superbet Hustler
-Player who scores the most points through super bets.
+Player who scores the most points through super bets wins this achievement.

 ### National Expert
-Player with most correct bets for one country.
+Player with most correct bets for one country wins this achievement.

 ### Public Enemy
-Player with most wrong bets for one country.
+Player with most wrong bets for one country wins this achievement.

 ### Secret Achievement
 There is one secret achievement that will be revealed after the final match.
 Until then players can only see their ranking for this achievement but they don't know how it's calculated.
-The organizers of Schosel know the achievement and are therefore excluded and can't win this achievement.
+The organizers of Schosel know the achievement and are therefore excluded so they can't win this achievement.

+---

 **Have fun and good luck! :)**